New York's 107th State Assembly district

 New York's 107th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican Scott Bendett since 2023, succeeding Jake Ashby.

 Geography

-District 107 consists of a majority of Rennselaer County and portions of Albany, Washington and Columbia counties.
+District 107 consists of a majority of Rennselaer County, portions of Washington and Columbia counties, and the town of Bethlehem in Albany County.
+It includes the towns of Averill Park, Cambridge, Chatham, Ghent, Hoosick, Kinderhook, Nassau, Poestenkill, Schaghticoke, and Valatie.

+The district overlaps (partially) with New York's 19th, 20th, and 21st congressional districts, as well as the 41st, 43rd and 46th districts of the New York State Senate.

 2010s

 District 107 consists of a majority of Rennselaer County (except for the city of Rensselaer) and portions of Washington and Columbia counties.